 Instead of typing on a laptop, taking notes manually can help you focus on studying for exams.

 When you take manual notes, you need to use your handwriting to structure them.
-As such, you’ll find that it is easier to look over these than the scrawled notes on a laptop screen when it comes to revision time.
+As such, you’ll find it easier to look over these than the scrawled notes on a laptop screen regarding revision time.

 Taking notes also helps you remember the information better than if you were to copy it down.